 Lainee is a published composer of choral music.
 Her most well-know work is an arrangement of the Hebrew song by Nurit Hirsh entitled "Oseh Shalom" which has sold over many thousands of copies of sheet music to date.
 It is featured on Chicago a cappella's recording "Days of Awe and Rejoicing: Radiant Gems of Jewish Choral Music" and was recently performed by the professional men's choir Cantus during its 2015 American tour.
 Lainee's music has received many performances in colleges, high schools, community choirs, and synagogues, as well at several music festivals, most notably the ACDA (American Choral Directors Association).
 She has been the recipient of numerous awards for her compositions, including the Guild of Synagogue Musicians and the Cincinnati Symphony Orchestra.
 She has also been commissioned to write many pieces for synagogue and community choirs, including the Five College Choral Festival (Mass.) and was also commissioned to write a piece for the International Clarinet Society for its annual convention.
 Her music has been heard on WQXR in New York and WFCR in Massachusetts.
-She lives in New Hampshire with her husband Roye, a longtime CAA member, and assorted canines and felines.
-Their daughter Maya attends the University of New Hampshire where she is majoring in Biochemistry.
-Lainee is also the proud step-mother of Roye's three grown children and step-grandmother of five.
+She lives in New Hampshire with her husband Roye, a longtime CAA member, and beloved canine companions.
+Their daughter Maya attends the University of New Hampshire where she is majoring in Biomedical science.
+Lainee is also the proud step-mother of Roye's three grown children and step-grandmother of seven.

 Click to view personal bios.